SatoshiPortal/boltz-rust/bindings/README.md

 Uniffi bindings for the Boltz Rust library.

 [UniFFI](https://mozilla.github.io/uniffi-rs/) enables automatic generation of bindings for multiple programming languages from a single Rust codebase.
-Currently, only Python bindings are implemented in this repository, but UniFFI potentially supports many other languages including Kotlin, Swift, Ruby, and more.
+Currently, only Python bindings are implemented in this repository, but UniFFI supports many other languages including Kotlin, Swift, Ruby, and more.

 ## Python